How to buy penny stocks in the UK 2025

 2. Plan an investment strategy and stick to it

-Before you start buying, decide which penny stocks you’re going to invest in and how much you’re going to invest in each one.
-Also, decide what price you’d sell at if the shares were to fall.
-Stick to your investment strategy guns if this does happen to avoid the “I’ll just hold a little longer and see if the price jumps back up” mentality.
+Before you start buying, decide which penny stocks you’re going to invest in and how much you’re going to invest.
+Also, decide what price you’d sell and cut your losses if the shares were to fall.
+Stick to your investment strategy guns if this does happen.
 The same applies to gains.

 3. Don’t make emotional decisions

 It can be easy to get emotionally attached to a penny stock, as they’re often the underdogs in your stock portfolio.
 So when their share price falls and falls some more, you can find yourself making excuses as to why you should keep holding.
-This is why it’s important to make and adhere to a strategy, so you leave the emotions out of it.
+This is why it’s important to create a strategy, so you leave the emotions out of it.

-4. Don’t get sucked in by the “cheap” prices
+4. Don’t get sucked in by “cheap” prices

 Pros and cons of penny stocks